 The project empowers farmers to restore Miombo woodlots on their farmland.
 Farmers with a minimum of one lima (0.25 hectares) of woodlot are recruited and trained in assisted natural regeneration, which involves protecting and nurturing wild tree seedlings.
 This process is carried out all year round and serves to promote the natural succession of the forest.
 To monitor the progress of the restoration efforts and the project in general, the farmers details are stored in a database alongside GIS mapping.

 WeForest works with the Luanshya Farmer Cooperative Union to deliver strategies for farmers to make a living without over-exploiting their woodlots.
-Beehives are set up in woodlots and farmers are trained in honey production to harvest biomass from their woodlots through coppicing, a technique that involves extracting wood from tree stems leaving the total number of trees intact.
+Beehives are set up in woodlots and farmers are trained in honey production.
+Training also includes techniques to harvest biomass from their woodlots through coppicing, a technique that involves extracting wood from tree stems while leaving the total number of trees intact.
 The latter is specifically designed to tackle the market for charcoal by offering a sustainable alternative.
 The resilience of the livelihood initiatives is secured through the creation of market linkages with local private sector companies.
 Rainlands Timber has committed to purchasing biomass from the farmers to process into woodchips and sell to the wider community.
 Low polluting Peko Pe cooking stoves manufactured by Home Energy and co-financed by WeForest are sold alongside the woodchips to stimulate demand.
 For further livelihood development, farmers are given timber and fruit trees, the latter are purchased from women-run home-based nurseries set up by local women with the training and financial support of the project.